-AOV system control panel also noted at ground floor level.
 21.4 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
-No Not aware of procedure for re-setting the alarm system.
-21.5 Comments & deficiencies observed: N/A 21.5 Relevant information on false alarm experience (if known): Not aware of any false alarm issues.
+N/A Not aware of arrangements for silencing and re-setting the alarm.
+21.5 Comments & deficiencies observed: N/A 21.5 Relevant information on false alarm experience (if known): Not aware of any false alarm incidents.
 22.0 MANUAL FIRE EXTINGUISHING Record of Assessors Findings Relevant Photographs 22.1 Reasonable provision of portable fire extinguishers (type and number)?
-N/A No requirement for this type of property.
+N/A No automatic fire extinguishing systems are present, or required within the building.
 22.2 Are all fire extinguishers readily accessible?
-N/A

-22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs 23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System Suppression system installed within flats to all areas, except the bathroom.
-23.2 Comments: N/A 24.0 FIXED SYSTEMS & EQUIPMENT Record of Assessors Findings Relevant Photographs 24.1 Fixed systems and equipment that are relevant to the safety of fire fighters Type of System AOV system noted to the common parts at each floor level, together with manual activation points.
-Dry riser system installed with the inlet valve adjacent to the main entrance door, with the outlet valves at each floor level in the staircases.
+N/A 22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs

+23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System Sprinkler system installed throughout the property, to dwellings and common parts.
+23.2 Comments: N/A 24.0 FIXED SYSTEMS & EQUIPMENT Record of Assessors Findings Relevant Photographs 24.1 Fixed systems and equipment that are relevant to the safety of fire fighters Type of System The right-hand side lift is provided with a fire fighters switch.
+AOV system installed with manual activation point at each floor level.
+Dry riser system installed with outlets noted at each floor level to the staircase.
+Inlet noted to the left-hand side of the main entrance door.
 24.2 Are there appropriately sited facilities for electrical isolation of any photovoltaic (PV) cells, with appropriate signage, to assist the fire and rescue service?
-N/A Cannot confirm if PV's provided to the roof.
+N/A Cannot confirm if PV system installed.

 24.3 Comments: N/A 25.0 ACCESS PROVISIONS Record of Assessors Findings Relevant Photographs 25.1 What is the access capability of the local fire and rescue service to attend, control and extinguish a fire at the premises?
-Generally there is good access for the emergency services, with adequate parking/space for emergency vehicles to the front of the building.
+Generally, there is good access for the emergency services.
 25.2 Where passenger lifts are present, are they fitted with a fire fighter's override?
-The block is provided with 2 No. passenger lifts.
-There is a fire fighters switch to the right-hand side lift.